 East, West & Central- Three Distinct Food Zones of Uttar Pradesh

-Contributions of Each Zone to the List of Uttar Pradesh Recipes
+Contributions of Each Zone to the List of Uttar Pradesh Cuisine

 The recipes originating from the Oudh region lean more towards meat-based dishes.
 The Shami Kebab, Biryani, Kulcha- Nihari, Kakori, and Boti are just to name a few items of the Awadhi cuisine that cannot be missed by any tourist visiting the region.
-The Vegetarian fare that is equally popular to the region include the vegetable kofta varieties and the long list of its vegetarian kebabs.
+The Vegetarian fare that is equally popular in the region includes the vegetable kofta varieties and the long list of its vegetarian kebabs.

 Two fish preparations that are an absolute delight to any fish lover are the Zamindoz and Rampuri Rohu recipes; coming as they do from the Rampur region or the Western Uttar Pradesh region.
 The ingredients and the spices that go into the making of the food recipes here are very distinct from those used in the other regions of the state.
 Some of the most succulent kababs comprising the Shab Deg and the Pasanda Kabab are must taste dishes of this region.
 Contributions from Eastern Uttar Pradesh to Uttar Pradesh cuisine include the famed Reshmi Kababs, Tehari, and Murg Masallam.

-A generous platter of sweet delicacies on offer serves as fitting ends to a very tasty meal.
-The majority of its sweet preparations hail from the Mathura, Benaras and Agra zone.
+A generous platter of sweet delicacies on offer serves as fitting ends to a very tasty meal which is the best part of Uttar Pradesh Cuisine.
+The majority of its sweet preparations hail from the Mathura, Benaras, and Agra zone.
 The Petha, Rasmalai, Pedha, Khurchan, Lal Pedha, Jalebis, Rabdi, and the unforgettable Shahi Tukda plus many more have earned a name for themselves all over the world.

 Specialty Dishes of Uttar Pradesh-